-Galaxial is a 2D space strategy game that features a sandbox mode allowing the player to explore, colonise and conquer planets in a vast randomly generated galaxy.
+Galaxial is a 2D grand strategy game (4X) that features a sandbox mode allowing the player to explore, colonize and conquer planets in vast randomly generated galaxies.

 Some of the features I have been working on for Galaxial over the past week, including asteroids, salvaging and rendering optimisation.

 Added some slight colour variations to asteroids of the same rarity (common, precious etc.) so that they are now different shades of the original colour.
 I think this makes them look a bit more varied and realistic.
 It doesnt look that different from the screenshots below, but its a lot more noticeable actually in-game.